JioBaba369/CultureKerala/docs/blueprint.md

-# **App Name**: DilSePass
+App Name: DilSePass

-## Core Features:
+Core Features:
+DilSePass is designed to be the central hub for the global Indian diaspora, with core functionalities that enable community connection and content discovery.

-- Global Directory: Showcase events, communities, businesses, deals, and movies in a unified directory.
+Global Directory: A unified platform to discover and browse events, communities, businesses, deals, and movies.

-- Advanced Search: Enable users to discover content based on location, category, and keywords.
+Advanced Search: An intuitive search engine that allows users to find content using a combination of location, category, and keywords for highly specific results.

-- Saving Items: Allow users to save events, communities, deals, and movies for later access.
+Saving Items: Users can save items of interest (events, communities, deals, movies) to their profile for easy access later.

-- Sharing: Allow users to share items of interest with their network using a share modal with a QR code.
+Sharing: A dedicated share modal with a scannable QR code and direct link sharing allows users to easily share items with their network.

-- Reporting: Users can report inappropriate content to moderators.
+Reporting: Users can report inappropriate or harmful content, which is then sent to a moderation queue for review.

-- Content Moderation: Allow admins and moderators to approve content and manage users.
+Content Moderation: A dedicated admin console empowers moderators to review and approve submitted content, ensuring platform integrity and quality.

-## Style Guidelines:
+Style Guidelines:
+The visual identity of "Dil Se Pass" is built on a bold, high-contrast palette and modern typography, blending traditional inspiration with a contemporary feel.

-- Primary color: Vibrant saffron (#FF9933) to represent energy, warmth, and the spirit of India.
+Primary color: A vibrant Orange (#FFA500) 🟠 to represent energy, warmth, and the spirit of India.

-- Background color: Light beige (#F5F5DC), providing a soft, neutral backdrop that ensures readability and reduces eye strain.
-- Accent color: Deep teal (#008080) to add sophistication and contrast, evoking a sense of trust and stability.
+Background color: A dynamic palette that shifts.
+It uses a Warm Gray (#F4F3EF) for a soft, neutral backdrop in light mode and a rich Indigo (#4b0082) in dark mode, providing a sophisticated feel and ensuring readability.

+Accent color: A bold Blue (#0000FF) 🔵 that provides strong contrast, adding a modern and reliable touch.

-- Body font: 'PT Sans', a humanist sans-serif with a modern and slightly warm feel.
+Body font: 'PT Sans', a humanist sans-serif with a modern and slightly warm feel, ensuring readability for all content.

-- Headline font: 'Space Grotesk', a modern sans-serif that offers a contemporary computerized, techy and scientific look to headers.
+Headline font: 'Space Grotesk', a modern sans-serif that offers a contemporary, tech-inspired look to headers and titles.

-- Consistent use of 'lucide-react' icons throughout the platform, ensuring clarity and a unified visual language.
+Icons: Consistent use of lucide-react icons throughout the platform ensures a unified visual language.

-- Subtle Framer Motion animations with 200-300ms duration for UI transitions, respecting 'prefers-reduced-motion'.
+Animations: Subtle Framer Motion animations with a 200-300ms duration for UI transitions, respecting prefers-reduced-motion for accessibility.